ossimlabs/ossim/README.md

 Another defaulted environment variable is `OSSIM_INSTALL_PREFIX`.
 This variable as two distinct functions.
 First, it indicates where to install the OSSIM SDK when running `make install`.
 Second, it serves to specify a path to SDKs that OSSIM depends on.
 The CMake system will scan `OSSIM_INSTALL_PREFIX` for the presence of dependency packages such as GeoTiff, JPEG, and others.
 This secondary purpose of `OSSIM_INSTALL_PREFIX` used to be handled by the now obsolete environment variable `OSSIM_DEPENDENCIES`.
 It is a reasonable consolidation since the OSSIM install will need to include these dependencies if they are not available in their standard installation locations (/usr/lib, /usr/local/lib, etc.), so placing these SDKs in the final OSSIM install directory prior to building OSSIM makes sense.
 If no override is defined for `OSSIM_INSTALL_PREFIX`, then the cmake config script will default to `$OSSIM_DEV_HOME/install`.
 You can populate that directory with non-standard installs of the OSSIM dependencies prior to running the script.
 If the directory does not exist, it is created by the script.
 Obviously, in that case, all OSSIM dependencies will be expected to be found in standard system install folders.

+As already mentioned, you can enable the building of specific plugins by defining the corresponding environment variable: `BUILD_<NAME>_PLUGIN=ON`.

 NOTE: For legacy reasons, `OSSIM_DEPENDENCIES` is still scanned for dependency SDKs.
 New dependencies however should be "installed" in `OSSIM_INSTALL_PREFIX`.

 #### Editing the CMake Config Script
-The default configuration relies on the presence of the OSSIM repositories under the *ossim-dev-home* to decide whether to include those in the build.
-You may want to selectively exclude certain plugins or applications from the build without having to hide the workspaces from CMake.
+The default configuration relies on the presence of the OSSIM repositories under the *ossim-dev-home* to decide whether to include those in the build (with the exception of the plugins, which default to "OFF").
+You may want to selectively exclude certain applications from the build without having to hide the workspaces from CMake.
 The flags enabling those are defined in the script.
 Simply set the corresponding variable to "OFF" and rerun the script.
+Likewise, for the plugins, you can modify the default ("OFF") by changing the corresponding variables in the script to "ON".

 There are other flags available that direct CMake to generate project files for IDEs such as Eclipse and Visual Studio.
 You can also specify multi-threaded builds, non-standard output directories, and more.
 Feel free to experiment, but know that you'll be voiding the warranty.